aspitz1/git_homework/thoughts.md

 - Scheduling on a granular level important for ensuring all homework will get done, as well as self care tasks.

+- If you get stuck maybe it's time for some new docs to reference

   ## New Strategies to Try

   1. Transcribing notes into Notion for easy referencing
   2. Reaching out to people more to build a network

   ## Shoutouts
   - Nicholas L. and Carissa G. where great to work with in the breakout rooms
+  - Maya is a great breakout room partner!